GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 ## 02 Loading and describing the data

-Sample for analysis is composed of 500 experimentally knapped flakes using hard hammer.
+Sample for analysis is composed of 500 experimentally knapped flakes using a variety of hard hammerd (quartzite, quartz, sandstone).
 Flakes belong to 30 knapping sequences where a wide variety of knapping methods were employed —hierarchical (Levallois and Hierarchical Discoid), bifacial (Discoid), and unipolar— to generate the experimental sample, ensuring a wide range of morphologies.
 This is an expansion of a previous dataset employed for similar purposes (Bustos-Pérez and Baena, 2021) which allows to expand the range of dimensions and mass of the assemblage.

 ``` r
 # Load the data